-We’ve teamed up with MLSE teams and community partners to provide free quality sport programs for youth across the city.
+Sport is proven to be a powerful tool in helping young people reach their potential.
+With the support of our teams and community partners, these quality sport programs are delivered at no cost to youth across the city.
 Our community programs bring people together.
-They create opportunities for local youth leaders.
+They create employment opportunities for local youth leaders.
 They give youth a chance to get in the game.

-In partnership with the Toronto Raptors and the City of Toronto, Homecourt Hoops brings organized basketball to communities facing barriers at no cost.
-Homecourt Hoops offers more than 100 individual programs across 26 priority community centers, helping over 2000 youth get on the court.
+In partnership with the Toronto Raptors and the City of Toronto, Homecourt Hoops brings organized basketball to communities at no cost.
+Homecourt Hoops offers more than 100 individual programs across 26 priority community centers, reaching over 2,000 youth per year.

 HOME ICE HOCKEY